phip1611/wambo-web/README.md

 This project is free from external resources during runtime.
 It doesn't collect any data nor sends your IP to other domains.

-There is an CLI version written in Rust of this: https://crates.io/crates/wambo
+There is an CLI version of this written in Rust: https://crates.io/crates/wambo